MariaRiosNavarro/docker_react/README.md

 CMD ["npm", "run", "dev"]
 ```

 This Dockerfile is suitable for development purposes.
 For production, you would normally use a multi-stage build in to separate the build environment from the runtime environment.
 For example, you may want to run the application on a production-ready server (e.g. Nginx) instead of on the development server provided by the npm script..
+(VERSION B below)

 Create .dockignore